 Drum Corps (short for Drum & Bugle Corps) is a professional Marching Band that requires the musicianship of a symphony, combined with the athleticism of a professional sport, mixed with the theatrics of a Broadway production.

-The FREE Players Drum & Bugle Corps is the first differently abled Drum & Bugle Corps/Marching Band in the world!
+The FREE Players Drum & Bugle Corps is a differently abled Drum & Bugle Corps/Marching Band.
 The Corps was established in 2010 by Brian Calhoun, a Senior Music Specialist at Family Residences and Essential Enterprises, Inc. (FREE) Theatre Arts Day Program in Old Bethpage NY, to provide new opportunities to people of all abilities who are aspiring musicians, dancers, actors and athletes all across Long Island NY.

 The Corps wants to show that they share the same passion for the marching arts as their typical mainstream peers.
 We hope to continue to make history, alleviate prejudice, break down boundaries and demonstrate that anyone can communicate through the one universal language, MUSIC!